hvianna/audioMotion-analyzer/README.md

 On radial spectrum, [`ledBars`](#ledbars-boolean) and [`lumiBars`](#lumibars-boolean) effects are disabled, and [`showPeaks`](#showpeaks-boolean) has no effect for [**Graph** mode](#mode-number).

-When [`channelLayout`](#channellayout-string) is set to *'dualVertical'*, a larger diameter is used and the right channel bars are rendered towards the center of the analyzer.
+When [`channelLayout`](#channellayout-string) is set to *'dual-vertical'*, a larger diameter is used and the right channel bars are rendered towards the center of the analyzer.

 See also [`spinSpeed`](#spinspeed-number).